CERTCC/Vultron/docs/howto/process_implementation.md

 Similar to the RM process, which is specific to each Participant, the _vfd_ process is individualized to each Vendor (or Deployer, for the simpler $d \xrightarrow{\mathbf{D}} D$ state transition).
-Modifications to the Vendor's development process to implement the MPCVD protocol are expected to be minimal and are limited to the following:
+Modifications to the Vendor's development process to implement the Vultron Protocol are expected to be minimal and are limited to the following:

 -   acknowledging the Vendor's role on report receipt with a _CV_ message